 How to prepare: Tips and suggestions

 Discuss your idea with your mentor or supervisor.

 2) Do the necessary amount of research to support your project and all your findings.
-Make sure to record all your sources such as articles, videos, books etc… in your dairy.
+Make sure to record all your sources, such as articles, videos, books etc. in your dairy.

-For more detailed information see the following links;
+For more detailed information see the following links:

-Requirements; Report Book and Abstract
+Requirements: Report Book and Abstract

-1) The project itself must have a detailed report book (15-30 pages) which includes a background/history of when scientists started doing research and experiments to solve the problem.
+1) The project itself must have a detailed report book (10-20 pages), which will include background/history of when scientists started doing research and experiments to solve the problem.
 Give a short synopsis of the development of this issue up to the present time.
-How can your project contribute to solution of the problem.
+How can your project contribute to a solution of the problem?

 3) Your report should explain and illustrate the stages of your project.
 Include important information about the building of the project and how it relates to the development of your main idea.
 Use photos and brief statements to do this.

 4) Your conclusion should state your findings towards the solution to the problem.
 What does your project prove and how does it contribute to existing solutions.
-How will it help humans to live in a safer and healthier environment.
-Finally will it make it worthwhile for people to do so.
+How will it help humans to live in a safer and healthier environment?
+Finally, will it make it worthwhile for people to do so?